 Ingredients

-• Herbs (1 tsp each of dried thyme and rosemary)
+- Herbs (1 teaspoon each dried thyme and rosemary)

 Directions

-1. Preheat the Oven: Start by preheating your oven to 425°F (220°C).
-Line your sheet pan with parchment paper or lightly grease it with olive oil for easy cleanup.
+1. Preheat the Oven: Heat the oven to 425°F (220°C).
+Line your sheet pan with parchment paper or give it a light oiling.

-2. Prepare the Chicken: In a large bowl, combine the chicken with 2 tablespoons of olive oil, minced garlic, thyme, rosemary, salt, and pepper.
-Toss to coat the chicken evenly and let it marinate while you prepare the vegetables.
+2. Prepare the Chicken: In a big bowl, mix the chicken with 2 tablespoon olive oil, minced garlic, thyme, rosemary, salt, and pepper.
+Toss good so everything’s coated, and let it sit while you chop veggies.

-3. Prepare the Veggies: Wash and chop the vegetables into bite-sized pieces.
-In another bowl, toss the vegetables with the remaining tablespoon of olive oil, salt, and pepper, ensuring everything is well-coated.
+3. Prepare the Veggies: Rinse and cut veggies into bite-sized pieces.
+In another bowl, mix them with the last tablespoon of olive oil, salt, and pepper.

 Cooking Advice